ixy-languages/ixy.js/README.md

 # ixy.js
-javascript implementation of ixy
+this will be the javascript implementation of [ixy](https://github.com/emmericp/ixy)

-# TODO list
-1. memory.c&.h
-2. ixgbe.c&.h
-3. ...
+I'm currently trying to get to the first working version, nothing to see here yet.